Retracting a key

 Revoke a User ID

-It's also possible to revoke a User ID such as a name or an email address using the subcommand userid.
+It's also possible to revoke a User ID such as a name or an email address using the userid subcommand.
 The process is very similar to the process of generating and publishing a revocation certificate:

 $ sq key userid revoke --cert $FINGERPRINT --userid 'alice' --reason retired --message 'changed my name'